sravan9097/sravanportfolio/src/content/case-studies/bc-experience.md

 BeautifulCode’s success has always relied on transparency and autonomy.
 As the company grew, maintaining visibility across distributed teams became increasingly difficult.
 Project updates were shared inconsistently, managers had to chase people for information, and daily stand-ups turned into time-consuming status meetings.

-The growing team needed a better way to share progress and blockers—without adding extra meetings or friction.
+The growing team needed a better way to share progress and blockers, without adding extra meetings or friction.

 **Key problems identified:**